Hobbyists, businesses, and potential clients… this post is for you!

 This post covers 3 simple ways for you to build a website for free, or almost free.
-This article is ideal for start-ups, hobbyist’s and individuals looking to start small and work their way up with their online presence.
-All you need is a computer and access to the internet.
+This article is ideal for start-ups, hobbyists, and individuals looking to gradually build their online presence.
+All you need is a computer and internet access.

 This post will cover the pros and cons of each system based on tried and tested experience.